armanmikoyan/musicplayer/README.md

-# Project Name
+# Spotify

-A simple C++ server using TCP sockets with a Qt 6 front end.
+C++ server using TCP sockets with a Qt 6 front end.

 ## Overview